Palash90/site-assets/target/blogs/setting-up-a-site/part-3.md

         contentType:"swe"
     }
 ```
-My `script` is now a huge `key-value` pair database.
+My `script` now works a `key-value` database.

-I also attached a recursive map traverse function along with this data which on the front end, I can use for selecting the key I want.
+I attached a recursive map traverse function along with the consolidated data which on the front end, I can use for selecting the key I want.

 ```
 function findProp(prop) {